scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/cost-conscious-terraform/index.md

 More advanced notification logic, such as using the percentage increase for an alert threshold, could be implemented to minimize noise for developers.
 Additionally, offloading the logic to a Lambda function and invoking it via the CLI would allow for more robust and testable logic than a simple Shell script.

 ## Conclusion
 Technology alone will not resolve all cost optimization challenges.
-However, integrating cost analysis into code reviews is integral to shaping culture.
+However, integrating cost analysis into code reviews is integral to shaping a cost-conscious culture.
 It is much better to find and address cost spikes before infrastructure is deployed.
-Seeing a massive number from `infracost diff` is scary, but seeing it in Cost Explorer is scarier.
+Seeing a massive number from `infracost diff` is scary, but seeing it in Cost Explorer is far scarier.

 ## Cleanup
-If you deployed resources via the deployment pipeline, be sure to either run the `DestroyTerraform` CodeBuild project or run:
+If you deployed resources via the deployment pipeline, be sure to either use the `DestroyTerraform` CodeBuild project or run:
 ```shell
 # set the bucket name variable or replace with a value
 # the bucket name nomenclature is 'terraform-state-' followed by a UUID